No One's Using Retinol Anymore – Because This Ingredient Is Even Better

-From mandelic acid to niacinamide, it seems there's a new glowy skin ingredient to get your head around every week.
-Some exfoliate and others plump up skin but nothing has conjured hype quite like retinol.
+From azelaic acid to niacinamide and urea, it seems there's a new glowy skin ingredient to get your head around every week.
+Some exfoliate and others plump up skin, but nothing has conjured hype quite like retinol.

-Dermatologists recommend it to patients, influencers dedicate entire videos to it and TikTokers have made it go viral (the hashtag #retinol currently has an enormous 1.5 billion views on the app).
-There's no denying it's the GOAT.

 When used consistently, retinol can treat sun-related damage such as dark spots and fine lines, minimise hyperpigmentation (for example, skin staining left behind by spots), smooth out skin texture (even improving breakouts) and kickstart collagen production (making skin appear firm and bouncy).
 But what if we told you there might be something even better out there?